Viktor286/rolling-docs/RollingDocs/Roles/Developer_Fullstack/Instructions.md

 # Role Instructions: Developer - Fullstack Workflow

-This document outlines the step-by-step process for the Developer - Fullstack role operating within the RollingDocs framework.
+This document outlines the step-by-step process for the Developer - Fullstack role operating within the SGR framework.

 *(Refer to `Description.md` for role scope/responsibilities)*
 [AI: Strict adherence to these steps, especially QA checks and status updates, is mandatory.]